 - If you’re using joints that are less than 1/8” thick, it’s best to use unsanded grout.

 - If you’re using joints that are 1/8” thick or wider, sanded grout will be your best choice as it’ll hold your tiles together better and will help against cracking.

 - If you’re installing in a pool or a place that is constantly exposed to water, consider an epoxy grout.
 Unlike regular grout, epoxy grout is waterproof and will protect your tile.

-Matching: To create a more fluid, seamless look, select a grout that matched your color tile (especially if your tile is one solid color)
+Matching: To create a more fluid, seamless look, select a grout that matches your color tile (especially if your tile is one solid color)

 Contrast: If you want your tile to pop and stand out, select a contrasting grout color.
 And if you really want to highlight your new tile, consider using a thicker grout too!

 - White or lighter colored grouts, while a nice choice for an overall clean look, needs to be cleaned more often since dirt and stains will be easier to see.
-Although if you go that route, make sure you get it sealed in high traffic areas or showers.
+Additionally, if you go that route, make sure you get the grout sealed in high traffic areas or showers.

 - To help decide which color of grout will be best, install tile on a piece of plywood with a few different colors of grout.
 Allow it to properly set, then put it in the room you’re renovating to see how it will look with your lighting.
 This helps since the colors can look different depending on if the room has flood lighting, natural light or fluorescent lighting.